 2.1.
-Survey Design
+Survey design

-A survey consisting of six main sections was created in order to examine the effects of thermal comfort conditions in multistory buildings and to list the factors that provide thermal comfort.
+A survey consisting of six main sections was created to examine the effects of thermal comfort conditions in multi-storey buildings and to list the factors that provide thermal comfort.
 In the first four sections, the factors affecting thermal comfort are examined and the sub-factors within each main factor are compared with each other.
 While determining these factors, a huge factor pool was first created from the universal factors obtained from the literature review.
-Afterwards, the survey was finalized by creating elimination criteria and filtering for Kuwait and Turkey, for building and office environments, and finally for air conditioning.
+Afterwards, the survey ends with creating elimination criteria and filtering for Kuwait and Turkey, for building and office environments, and finally for air conditioning.

-In the fifth section, following the first four sections, seven different health problems related to thermal comfort conditions are presented and their degrees of importance relative to each other are obtained.
-These health problems were also included in the study due to respiratory diseases and psychological and physical damage resulting from thermal conditions.
+Following the first four sections, the fifth one presents seven different health problems related to thermal comfort conditions and their degrees of importance relative to each other.
+These health problems are also included in the study due to respiratory diseases and psychological and physical damage resulting from thermal conditions.

-In the last section, participants were asked to measure which of the factors given in the first four sections had the most impact on these health problems by giving points.
-The survey is given in Table 1.
+In the last section, participants are asked to measure which of the factors given in the first four sections had the most impact on these health problems by awarding points.
+The survey is presented in Table 1.